wyeoh/wyeoh.github.io/_pages/research.md

 My research interest is in artificial intelligence, where I develop methods based on decision theory, constraint programming, and heuristic search and apply them on agent-based systems.
 More recently, my research has focused on enabling human-AI collaboration through human-aware decision-making algorithms.
 The word cloud above has been obtained using [Word Art](https://wordart.com/) on the abstracts of my [papers](/publications).

-Below are my current active projects that we are pursuing.
+Below are current active projects that we are pursuing.
 For a list of all projects, including our older archived projects, please visit our [projects](/projects/) page.

 <!-- pages/projects.md -->
 <div class="projects">